yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 Events are triggered when SOOMLA wants to notify you on different things that happened involving Store operations.

-For example, When a user buys a currency pack, his currency balance is updated.
+For example, when a user buys a currency pack, his currency balance is updated.
 As a result, a `CurrencyBalanceChangedEvent` is fired.

 ## Observing & Handling Events